 Apples, mushrooms, and bananas to name just a few are great dehydrated.
 If you see produce reaching the end of its life and know you won’t be using it in time, freezing or dehydrating is the perfect way to keep it from waste.

-Finally, when all else fails, make veggie stock from scraps.
-I put everything from carrot and apple peels, to broccoli stalks and eggshells in mine.
-Unlike the bland store-bought stuff, homemade veggie stock is rich and full-flavored.
+Finally, when all else fails, make vegetable stock.
+I put everything from carrot and apple peels to broccoli stalks and eggshells in mine.
+Unlike the bland store-bought stuff, the homemade veggie stock is rich and full-flavored.
 Not to mention highly nutritious!

 What other creative ways do you use food scraps?
 Share them in the comments below!